makingwaves/SiteFlow/README.md

 ### Page refresh rate ###

+The number of seconds of between page refresh is configured directly in the HTML code of each landing page (index.html, local.html).

-    To configure the page refresh timeout for this application you must identify the following line in either 'local.html' or 'index.html', and change the 'content' attribute to your needs (time in seconds):
+Changing the refresh rate is done by looking for the following line and change the "content"
+attribute:

     "<meta http-equiv="refresh" content="30">"